“Redwood trees thrive because of the support of other Redwood Trees.”

 S is for SUPPORT.

-If you plant a tree and restrict its roots with cement or a metal ring, it can only grow so big and for so long.
-This is why trees in parking lots and housing communities only live to be 20 or 30 years old.
+If you plant a tree and restrict its roots, it can only grow so big and for so long.
+This is why many urban trees (restricted by cement) only live to be 20-30 years old.

-An exception to this rule is the great Redwood trees.
+An exception to this rule is the great redwood tree.

 Redwood trees thrive because of the support of other Redwood trees.

-So, where do you find your support when you feel alone or isolated?
+Where do you find your support when life gets hard ?

 Family.
 Friends.
 Mentors.
 Coaches.
 Neighbors.
 Online Communities.
 Support Groups.
 Professional Networks.
 Therapists.
 Counselors.
 Volunteer Organizations.
 Educational Institutions.
 Fitness Classes.
 Clubs.
 Spiritual Communities.
 God.
 Books.
 Podcasts.
 Local Meetups.
 Workplace.
 Music.
 Nature.